rhelmus/virtmem/doc/manual.md

 Virtual memory in `virtmem` is managed by a virtual memory allocator.
 These are C++ template classes which are responsible for allocating and releasing virtual memory and contain the datablocks utilized for memory pages.
-Most of this functionality is defined in the virtmem::CBaseVirtMemAlloc and virtmem::CVirtMemAlloc classes.
+Most of this functionality is defined in the virtmem::BaseVAlloc and virtmem::VAlloc classes.
 In addition to this, several allocator classes are derived from these base classes that actually implement the code necessary to deal with virtual memory (e.g. reading and writing data).
-For example, the class virtmem::CSDVirtMemAlloc implements an allocator that uses an SD card as a virtual memory pool.
+For example, the class virtmem::SDVAlloc implements an allocator that uses an SD card as a virtual memory pool.

 The `virtmem` library supports the following allocators:
-* virtmem::CSDVirtMemAlloc: uses a FAT formatted SD card as memory pool
+* virtmem::SDVAlloc: uses a FAT formatted SD card as memory pool
-* virtmem::CSPIRAMVirtMemAlloc: uses SPI ram (Microchip's 23LC series) as memory pool
+* virtmem::SPIRAMVAlloc: uses SPI ram (Microchip's 23LC series) as memory pool
-* virtmem::CMultiSPIRAMVirtMemAlloc: like virtmem::CSPIRAMVirtMemAlloc, but supports multiple memory chips
+* virtmem::MultiSPIRAMVAlloc: like virtmem::SPIRAMVAlloc, but supports multiple memory chips
-* virtmem::CSerRAMVirtMemAlloc: uses RAM from a computer connected through serial as memory pool
+* virtmem::SerRAMVAlloc: uses RAM from a computer connected through serial as memory pool
-* For debugging there is also virtmem::CStaticVirtMemAlloc (uses regular RAM as memory pool) and virtmem::CStdioVirtMemAlloc (uses files through regular stdio functions as memory pool)
+* For debugging there is also virtmem::StaticVAlloc (uses regular RAM as memory pool) and virtmem::StdioVAlloc (uses files through regular stdio functions as memory pool)

 Note that all allocator classes are _singleton_, meaning that only one (global) instance should be defined (however, instances